amarnaud2/revalidate-for-vercel/readme-wp.txt

 = Can I clear the logs? =
 Yes, the Logs page allows you to view and delete all revalidation history.

+= Is this plugin an official plugin from Vercel? =
+No, it's not affiliated with Vercel.

 == Screenshots ==
 1. Settings page to configure endpoint and secret